opendocsg/slw-judgments-backfill/2003_SGHC_1/report.md

 **Negligence, estoppel and clause 27(a) of the new Rules**

 97     Paragraph 4 of the Reply pleads negligence on the part of UOB.
 However, I accept Mr Kumar’s submission that Elis cannot avoid Clause 13 by founding her claim in tort.
-In _Management Corporation Strata Title Plan No 1166 v Chubb Singapore Pte Ltd_ [1999] 3 SLR 540, Justice Selvam said, at para 44:
+In _Management Corporation Strata Title Plan No 1166 v Chubb Singapore Pte Ltd_ <span class="citation">[1999] 3 SLR 540</span>, Justice Selvam said, at para 44:

  ‘44 ....
 It is a given that liability in tort and contract may co-exist.
 However, it is also well-settled that by founding a cause of action in tort one cannot avoid the exemptions and limitations imposed by contract between the parties.
 This position was affirmed in a later decision of the House of Lords: Henderson v Merrett Syndicates Ltd [1995] 2 AC 145 (HL).
 In the result the true proposition is that unless there is a definite advantage in founding a claim in tort, it would be unwise to infuse it into what is essentially a claim in contract.’

-98     In _The Jian He_ [2000] 1 SLR 8, Chao Hick Tin JA said at para 26:
+98     In _The Jian He_ <span class="citation">[2000] 1 SLR 8</span>, Chao Hick Tin JA said at para 26:

  ‘26 Equally pertinent is the following observation of Oliver J in Midland Bank Trust Co Ltd v Hett, Stubbs and Camp [1979] CH 384, which observation was approved by the House of Lord in Henderson v Merrett Syndicates Ltd & Ors [1994] 3 WLR 761: